ihucos/plash/README.md

 # plash

-Plash is a swiss army knife for containers that easily turns into a Machete.
+Plash is a swiss army knife for containers that easily turns into a machete.
 Current version is 0.1 alpha.

 ## Install